ldmdldm/pylot-project/README.md

 # PYLOT - PYUSD Intent System

-The intent transaction system using PayPal's PYUSD and Google Cloud Platform's blockchain infrastructure for efficient and scalable cross-chain operations.
+Our intent transaction system is using PayPal's PYUSD and Google Cloud Platform's blockchain infrastructure for efficient and scalable cross-chain operations.

 ## 🌟 Project Overview